Karnataka Cabinet to meet again to discuss SC internal reservation during recruitment | Business

 - India

-The Karnataka Cabinet will meet again to discuss the issue of providing internal reservation among Scheduled Castes for direct recruitment in the government sector, as talks on the matter remained incomplete on Thursday.
-While no specific date for the next meeting has been announced, Law and Parliamentary Affairs Minister H K Patil told reporters that it would be held ''at the earliest'', while asserting that the government was committed to the issue.
-It came up for discussion at the Cabinet meeting on Thursday, amid reports of rifts between SC(Right) and SC (Left) factions within the ruling Congress over providing internal reservation in the recruitment to 56,432 vacant posts. ''The government is committed to providing internal reservation.
+The Karnataka Cabinet has decided to meet again to discuss the issue of providing internal reservation among Scheduled Castes for direct recruitment in the government sector, as deliberations on the matter remained incomplete.
+While no specific date for the next meeting has been announced, Law and Parliamentary Affairs Minister H K Patil told reporters it would be held ''at the earliest'' and reiterated the government's commitment to the issue.
+The issue came up for discussion at the Cabinet meeting on Thursday, amid reports of rifts between SC(Right) and SC (Left) factions within the ruling Congress over providing internal reservation in the recruitment to 56,432 vacant posts. ''The government is committed to providing internal reservation.
 We will meet again for further discussion.
 The chief minister will decide when to meet at the earliest.
 It will be a Cabinet meeting and will be held as early as possible,'' Patil said.
-He said, ''We had a detailed discussion on this matter today for some time, but it was incomplete because many ministers are yet to speak on this.
+He said, ''We had a detailed discussion on this matter for some time, but it was incomplete because many ministers are yet to speak on this.
 The order already issued (for filling up vacancies) will not be disturbed, and about other things, we will discuss in the next meeting.''
 The state government decided to conduct recruitment for 56,432 vacant jobs based on the reservation order in force before December 28, 2022, (15 per cent for SCs and 3 per cent for STs), due to the stay on the enhanced quota and internal reservation, while continuing to pursue its case in court.
 The previous BJP government had increased the reservation quota for SCs from 15 per cent to 17 per cent and for Scheduled Tribes from 3 per cent to 7 per cent, raising the state's total reservation to 56 per cent, exceeding the Supreme Court-mandated 50 per cent ceiling.
 While this matter is still in court, the Congress government decided to provide internal reservation by slicing up the 17 per cent reservation matrix given to 101 scheduled castes, under three groups, with a formula of six, six, and five per cent respectively.
 According to sources, the SC(Left)/Madiga community, which has fought for internal reservation for decades, opposes recruitment for 56,432 jobs without providing internal reservation.
 The SC (Right)/Holeya community, however, favoured recruitment without providing internal reservation.
 At the meeting, the Cabinet gave administrative approval for Karnataka State Road Transport Corporation to purchase 144 'BS-VI' urban transport diesel buses at an estimated cost of Rs 62 crores.
 It also granted administrative approval for the purchase of hardware and software for implementing ICJS (Inter-operable Criminal Justice System) and IT services in the state under the Police Modernisation Project at an estimated cost of Rs 227.58 crores.
-The Cabinet also asked the Health Minister to speak with officers, doctors and other staffers appointed on a permanent, contract, temporary, or outsourced basis in the health department, who have threatened to go on strike over their various demands.
+The Cabinet also asked the health minister to speak with officers, doctors and other staffers appointed on a permanent, contract, temporary, or outsourced basis in the health department, who have threatened to go on strike over their various demands.
 Approval was also given for amendments to certain sections of the Karnataka Municipalities Act, 1964, and the Karnataka Municipal Corporations Act, 1976, regarding advertisement charges under local bodies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)